neo4j-contrib/py2neo/docs/ogm/index.rst

 Graph Objects
 =============

-At the heart of the py2neo OGM framework is the :class:`.GraphObject`.
+At the heart of the py2neo OGM framework is the :class:`.Model`.
 This is a base class for all classes that are to be mapped onto the graph database.
-Each :class:`.GraphObject` wraps a node as well as a set of pointers to :class:`.RelatedObjects` and the relationship details that connect them.
+Each :class:`.Model` wraps a node as well as a set of pointers to :class:`.RelatedObjects` and the relationship details that connect them.

-A :class:`.GraphObject` instance may be constructed just like any other Python object but can also be `matched <#py2neo.ogm.GraphObject.match>`_ from the database.
+A :class:`.Model` instance may be constructed just like any other Python object but can also be `matched <#py2neo.ogm.Model.match>`_ from the database.
 Each instance may contain attributes that represent labels, nodes or related objects.

-.. class:: py2neo.ogm.GraphObject
+.. class:: py2neo.ogm.Model

    .. attribute:: __primarylabel__